eswan18/ethanswan.com/content/posts/2025/2025-01-11-thinking-as-language/index.md

 _language_ we use to describe math is not math itself**.
 Math is an encoding of reality, and the correct answer to a math problem is defined by how the world behaves in a certain situation.
-We could try to answer math questions purely based on linguistic patterns, but it would be analagous to a calc student who never understands the fundamental theorem of calculus[^me]: they might learn patterns well enough to answer many questions, but novel applications would stump them.
+We could try to answer math questions purely based on linguistic patterns, but it would be analogous to a calc student who never understands the fundamental theorem of calculus[^me]: they might learn patterns well enough to answer many questions, but novel applications would stump them.
 They'd be limited by how much a given math problem resembles ones